Operating Licence

 • establish a code of conduct with WIC Act licensees where required under a WIC Act licence.

-Each year, we publish a report on the Provision of information and services to WIC Act licensees and potential competitors.
+You can access our report on the provision of information and services to WIC Act licensees and potential competitors.
+We regularly review and update it to keep information current and relevant.